eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 My other major concern is the Condorcet cycle.
 What happens when a cycle inevitably occurs?
 When the tiebreaker is used because every candidate loses a matchup, will voters accept that result?
 Or will it undermine the legitimacy of the election?
 The empirical rarity of cycles does not fully reassure me that if such an event occurred, it wouldn't be as catastrophic to the system as [Burlington 2009 or Alaska 2022 were to RCV](../ditch-rcv/){:target="_blank"}.

 I've [written previously](../approval-only/){:target="_blank"} about how important legitimacy to the winner is to me.
-When comparing a general election under Approval to Condorcet, there's an argument to be made that Approval delivers a much more legitimate outcome, based on the ballot data<d-cite key="fishburnLittle1988approvalExperiment"></d-cite><d-footnote>In the experiment, voters submitted both approvals and rankings.
+When comparing a general election under Approval to Condorcet, there's an argument to be made that Approval delivers a much more legitimate outcome, based on the ballot data<d-cite key="fishburnLittle1988approvalExperiment"></d-cite><d-footnote>In an experiment in the 1980s, voters submitted both approvals and rankings.
 The Approval winner won by over 130 votes, but the Condorcet winner was a different candidate who won the pairwise matchup against the Approval winner by a single vote, with 27 voters abstaining in that matchup.
 Had the rankings not been submitted, the election would have looked decisive, but that mandate was arguably muddied by the pairwise data.</d-footnote>.
 In a similar vein, a top-2 general election is always decisive and clear, with a majority mandate for the winner.
 A Condorcet cycle, on the other hand, is a mess.
 No matter who is elected, they will have to govern with everyone knowing a majority of voters preferred someone else to them.

 ## Conclusion